Artisan & Author

-I feel very fortunate to live in a lovely area of this beautiful County of Suffolk which is full of history, delightful scenery and bristling with a remarkable array of wildlife.
+I feel very fortunate to live in beautiful East Anglia, which is full of history, delightful scenery and bristling with a remarkable array of wildlife.

 ‘Songs of the Trees’ has grown out of the many journeys I have made within this gentle county; from visiting mysterious places and ancient churches to observations within the woods; of wildlife and of walking in nature.